jpedro/jpedro.github.io/postgres.md

 nicer* than MySQL, some basics are lacking.
 I'm disappointed.

-## The basics
+## The good

 Postgres is sometimes defined as an object-relational database, as opposed to more traditional "static" data types systems.
 That's because columns in Postgres belong to an object data type and you can define your own types.

-Also, tables can have hierarchical relationships.
-There're sequences, better view support and the list go on.

 But the database should behave like a dumb API.
-It stores and fetches data and allows performing simple queries.
-I can't see how extensive use of the object type system as necessarily a great thing.
+It stores and retrieves data and allows performing simple queries.
+I can't see how extending the object type system as necessarily a great thing.
 Unless, of course, you are building your own data store atop Postgres.
 Which then, this all makes sense.

-## The good

-The `psql` cli is friendlier than `mysql`. `\l` is and `\d+ table_name` are faster than `SHOW DATABASES` and `SHOW CREATE TABLE table_name`.

-Also Postgres support `UUID` out of the box and many other goodies.
+Tables can have hierarchical relationships.
+There're sequences, better view support, support for `UUID`s out of the box and many other goodies.
 It's just a better, more compliant RDBMS.

+It's superficial but the `psql` cli is friendlier than `mysql`. `\l` is and `\d+ table_name` are faster than `SHOW DATABASES` and `SHOW CREATE TABLE table_name`.

 ## The different